Sanders helps No. 16 Arkansas rocket past South Carolina

 South Carolina: Hosts defending national champion Georgia in Week 3

-Arkansas: Missouri State comes to town next week, lead by former Razorbacks head coach Bobby Petrino.
+Arkansas: Missouri State comes to town next week, lea by former Razorbacks head coach Bobby Petrino.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25